-ST+ART India Foundation and Asian Paints are working together to make art accessible to a wider audience by taking it out of the conventional gallery space and embedding it within the cities we live in - making art truly democratic and for everyone.
-We are working to make India a country identified by beautiful, clean public spaces.
+ST+ART India Foundation and Asian Paints are working together to make art accessible to a wider audience by taking it out of the conventional gallery space and embedding it within the cities we live in - making art truly democratic and for spaces.
 You will find some of our community street art initiatives across this report.